Rock Bottom: In Your House

-Rock Bottom: In Your House was the 26th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF; WWE as of 2002).
-It took place on December 13, 1998, at General Motors Place in Vancouver, British Columbia, Canada.
+Rock Bottom: In Your House was a 1998 professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE).
+It was the 26th In Your House and took place on December 13, 1998, at General Motors Place in Vancouver, British Columbia, Canada.
+This was the second In Your House at the venue, after In Your House 9 in July 1996, and fifth In Your House in Canada overall, including In Your House 4 in Winnipeg, Manitoba in October 1995, In Your House 16 in Calgary, Alberta in July 1997, and Breakdown: In Your House in Hamilton, Ontario in September 1998.
 The event was named after The Rock's finishing move, the "Rock Bottom".
-The venue, since renamed Rogers Arena, would not hold another WWE PPV event until Survivor Series: WarGames in 2024.

 The main event featured "Stone Cold" Steve Austin facing The Undertaker in a Buried Alive match for a spot in the 1999 Royal Rumble match.
 The main match on the undercard was for the WWF Championship between The Rock and Mankind.

 Production

 Background

-The event was held at General Motors Place in Vancouver, British Columbia, Canada.
+The was the second In Your House held at General Motors Place in Vancouver, British Columbia, Canada, after In Your House 9 in July 1996.
+This picture is of the venue in August 2011, which had been renamed as Rogers Arena in 2010.

-In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the American promotion World Wrestling Federation (WWF, now WWE) in May 1995.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
 Rock Bottom: In Your House was the 26th In Your House event and took place on December 13, 1998, at General Motors Place in Vancouver, British Columbia, Canada.
+This was the second In Your House at the venue, after In Your House 9 in July 1996, and fifth In Your House in Canada overall, including In Your House 4 in Winnipeg, Manitoba in October 1995, In Your House 16 in Calgary, Alberta in July 1997, and Breakdown: In Your House in Hamilton, Ontario in September 1998.
 The event was named after The Rock's finishing move, the "Rock Bottom".
 The Rock himself was also involved in a prominent match on the card.